GV-9wj/SuryaSashank-/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-science.svg)](https://forthebadge.com)

 #### A little bit about myself
-- I am a 21-year-old mechanical engineer who wishes to pursue a career in computational finance.
-I currently work as a technical analysis intern at a trading firm.
-Looking for opportunities to learn and build trading models using Deep Learning.
+- I am a 21-year-old graduate student pursuing a masters in Financial Mathermatics at NC State University.
+I wish to puruse a career as a Quantitative Trader at a propietary trading firm.
+I internned as a quantitative analysis intern at a trading firm.
+Looking for opportunities to learn and build new trading strategies.
 I am available for contact at the links below.

-**1.** I am currently working on building a financial analysis tool with R programming
+**1.** I am currently working on a new Pairs Trading strategy for USA equities.

-**2.** I am currently learning **C++ and Technical Analysis**
+**2.** I am currently learning **C++ for Quantitative Finance and Probability**

 **3.** All of my projects can be found here at [My repositories](https://github.com/suryasashankgundepudi?tab=repositories)